 Various old accounts allege the actual occurrence of goose-human hybrids.
 One such tale is that of the weird offspring of Queen Bertha, wife of Robert II of France.
 In the year 996, Robert put aside his first wife in order to marry his cousin Bertha, daughter of Conrad of Burgundy.
-But when the Pope ordered them to separate for reasons of consanguinity, they refused and were both excommunicated.
+The Pope then excommunicated them when they refused his order to separate for reasons of consanguinity.

-Three years later, in 999, Bertha supposedly gave birth to a monstrosity with the head of a goose (“filium, anserinum per omnia collum, & caput habentem”).
+Three years later, in 999, Bertha supposedly gave birth to a son with the entire neck and head of a goose (“filium, anserinum per omnia collum, & caput habentem”).
 Faced with this dreadful portent, so the story goes, Robert repudiated Bertha, who then retired into a nunnery.

-This birth is cited as fact by various antique scholars, though the actual occurrence of such a creature does seem highly unlikely, more the stuff of Greek myth or ancient Egyptian religion than of modern science.
+This birth is cited as fact by various antique scholars, probably because it was described as fact by Peter Damian, a Catholic saint, who was born just eight years after the supposed event.
 Thus, the seventeenth-century physician and philosopher Fortunio Liceti (1634, p.
 180) writes that

-There is a second alleged case of a goose-human, supposedly birthed some three centuries after Robert and Bertha’s ill-starred marriage.
+There is a another alleged case of a goose-human, supposedly birthed some three centuries later.
 Thus, according to the Renaissance encyclopedist Conrad Lycosthenes, “in 1274,near the Swiss town of Laufenburg, which lies on the Rhine, a child was born with a horrible face and with the hands and feet of a goose.”

-This case was cited by many writers in the early scientific era, and is even mentioned by certain modern scientists (e.g., Valentin 1938, pp. 266-267), who seem now to attribute it to a condition known as acrocephalosyndactylia.
-However, the other birth, which supposedly had the actual head of a goose, cannot be assigned to any conventional medical condition.
+This case was cited by many writers in the early scientific era, and is even mentioned by certain modern scientists (e.g., Valentin 1938, pp. 266-267), who seem now to attribute it to a condition known as acrocephalosyndactyly.